 Codemagic feature releases

-Whether you configure your builds in the UI or use the codemagic.yaml configuration file, you can now schedule your workflows to run on days and time that suits you the best.
+Whether you configure your builds in the Flutter workflow editor or codemagic.yaml configuration file, you can now schedule your workflows to run on days and time that suits you the best.
 See how to create build schedules.

 flutter build ipa

 You can now use the

 flutter build ipa command to generate an .ipa file from the Flutter source.
 To use this build command with Flutter builds configured in the workflow editor, select the Use flutter build ipa checkbox in App settings > Build > iOS build command.
 You can also use it in your codemagic.yaml configuration, see an example here.

 - This command is available from Flutter version